PEACEFUL PROTEST TACTICS

 Using the right protest tactics, demonstrations, marches and protests can draw attention to animal cruelty issues.

-Adverts contribute towards the running cost of
+Adverts are shown to contribute towards the running costs of

 this website.
-Animal-Rights-Action.com has no control over who advertises, but does not support any organisation that causes animal suffering.
+Animal-Rights-Action.com has no control over who advertises, but does not support any company or organisation that causes animal suffering.
 To find out who does and who doesn’t, go to this page.

 If the support of enough people is gained, the target of the protest

 often feels under sufficient pressure to stop causing the animal